DESVJ/DESVJ-Platformer_Arnau_Miquel/README.md

 * Load the previous state with F6.

-* Show colliders and logic with F9.
+* Show colliders and pathfinding with F9.

 * God Mode with F10.

+* Enable/Disable FPS cap to 30 with F11.

 ## Authors
 * Arnau Falgueras Garcia de Atocha